 "We played in Argentina with a lot of grit, a lot of personality," Rojas said.

 An uninspiring effort by the home side in the first half was dampened by Rojas' goal three minutes into the second half.
 Aguero, after a few minutes on the field, saved Argentina from more embarrassment, drilling home a volley in the box after Nicolas Burdisso chested it at the far post.

-Two years and three months after falling to Bolivia 6-1 in World Cup Qualifying, the host nation could not down their neighbors to the north on a frigid night in La Plata.
+Two years and three months after falling to Bolivia 6-1 in World Cup Qualifying, the host nation could not down its neighbors to the north on a frigid night in La Plata.

-The home side started off the game with the majority of the possession, looking to go right at the Bolivia defence.
+The home side started off the game with the majority of the possession, looking to go right at the Bolivia defense.

 For the first 30 minutes, both teams were plagued offensively by numerous fouls in the centre of the field.